bvis/docker-grafana/README.md

 At least if it does not work for you (most probably), you can take the idea. ;)

-To activate the grafana container with GoogleAuch you need to pass the variables:

-- GOOGLE_AUTH_CLIENT_ID
-- GOOGLE_AUTH_CLIENT_SECRET

 ## Usage

 To launch it as a docker container:

 ```